WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	_Programmatically uploading a video_

-1. Copy this code an paste it in inside the **Main** method, between the lines that notify about the uploading process.
+1. Copy this code and paste it in inside the **Main** method, between the lines that notify about the uploading process.
 The resulting code will be similar to the following one.

 	<!-- mark:5-9 -->
 	````C#